awesomeeng/awesome-server/README.md

 Most of the routing stuff above allows you to specify the *path* you want to match against.
 The value of path may be one of four possible approaches...

  - A basic path string;
- - A starts with path string;
+ - A "starts with" path string;
- - An ends with path string;
+ - An "ends with" path string;
  - or a Regular Expression.

 ### Basic Paths